-There are a lot of sensors built into smartphones nowadays as shown in Tables 1 and 2.
+There are a lot of sensors built into smartphones nowadays as shown in Table 1 and Table 2.
 With smartphones becoming more connected with our daily lives, a lot of personal information can be stored in the sensors.
 The goal is to choose a small set of sensors that can accurately represent a user's characteristics.
 In this paper, we experiment with three sensors that are commonly found in smartphones: accelerometers, orientation sensors and magnetometers.
-They also represent different information about the user's behavior and environment: the accelerometer can detect coarse-grained motion of a user like how he walks [7], the orientation sensor can detect fine-grained motion of a user like how he holds a smartphone [9], and the magnetometer measurements can perhaps be useful in representing his environment.
-Furthermore, these sensors do not need the user's permission to be used in Android applications (Table 2), which is useful for continuous monitoring for implicit authentication.
+They also represent different information about the user's behavior and environment: the accelerometer can detect coarse-grained motion of a user like how he walks (Nickel et al., 2012), the orientation sensor can detect fine-grained motion of a user like how he holds a smartphone (Xu et al., 2012), and the magnetometer measurements can perhaps be useful in representing his environment.
+Furthermore, these sensors do not need the user's permission to be used in Android applications, which is useful for continuous monitoring for implicit authentication.

-Also, our method using these three sensors does not need the user to perform a sequence of actions dictated by a script hence facilitating implicit authentication.
+Also, these three sensors do not need the user to perform a sequence of actions dictated by a scripthence facilitating implicit authentication.
 Note that our method is not limited to these three sensors, but can be easily generalized to different selections of hard or soft sensors, or to incorporate more sensors.